- Written by Dr.Mehmet Demircioglu

 Botox before surgery can be less of a problem if the surgeon knows and the hairline plan is still conservative and anatomically sensible.
 Filler before surgery can matter more when it was placed near the forehead, temples, nose, or upper face.
 If there is active swelling, bruising, skin irritation, or an infection concern, surgery may need to be delayed.

-This is similar to other procedures around surgery.
-The article on dental work before or after a hair transplant explains the same principle from a different angle.
+The same planning logic applies when you are arranging dental work before or after a hair transplant.
 Two separate procedures can both be safe, but poor timing can make recovery harder to judge.

 Delay Botox or fillers if the hair transplant area has fresh bleeding, open skin, discharge, worsening pain, spreading redness, heat, fever, painful pimples, or swelling that is increasing instead of settling.
-Delay them if scabs are still being pulled, if the skin is tender enough that you cannot wash gently, or if the clinic has asked for photo follow-up before clearing your next step.
+Delay them if scabs are still being pulled, if the skin is tender enough that you cannot wash gently, or if the clinic still needs photos before clearing your next step.

 Some mild redness, tightness, scabbing, and early swelling can happen after a hair transplant, but the pattern matters.
 A symptom that is improving is different from a symptom that is worsening.
 If you are unsure, redness, scabs, or pimples after a hair transplant gives a better framework for deciding when the clinic should review the area.